-Update 3/02/2020: After its initial launch with HyperX Red Switches, the company sent us a model of the Alloy Origins keyboard with its tactile HyperX Aqua switches as well.
-We have updated the switch section below with our experience and thoughts about the keyboard with this switch, which is most similar to Cherry MX Browns.
-The Aqua version of the keyboard is now available via Amazon and HyperX's website.
+Update 10/5/2020: After its initial launch with HyperX Red switches and follow-up update with HyperX Aqua tactile switches, HyperX today announced a version of this keyboard debuting its HyperX Blue clicky switches.
+We’ve updated the switch section below with our experience and thoughts about the keyboard with this switch, which is most similar to Cherry MX Blues.
+The Blue version of the Allow Origins is now available via HyperX's website (opens in new tab).

 What do you want from your best gaming keyboard, a truckload of features that you’ll want to futz around with for hours, or a sleek, solid, compact and colorful package that feels great while letting you get down to gaming?
 If the latter sounds like you, HyperX’s $110 Alloy Origins is well worth considering.
 Its metal shell is compact, sleek and solid.
 HyperX’s in-house linear switches feel familiar, in a good way.
 And the RGB backlighting looks about as vivid as any I’ve seen on a mechanical clacker.

 |Switches||HyperX Blue (clicky), HyperX Red (linear) or HyperX Aqua (tactile)|

 |Key Caps||ABS plastic|

 |Dimensions (WxDxH)||17.4 x 5.2 x 1.4 inches (442.5 x 132.5 x 36.4mm)|

 |Weight||2.4 pounds (1,075g)|